LiveNathan/blog/_posts/overlap-save.md

-# Overlap Save Method for Frequency Domain Convolution: A Practical Approach
+# Overlap Save Method for Frequency Domain Convolution: A Developer's Guide

-This being a practical approach, I'm going to dive straight into the code.
-Skip to the second half for more context and theory.
+As a sound engineer turned software developer working on audio processing, I recently hit a wall trying to implement real-time convolution for my project GainGuardian.
+Time domain convolution worked perfectly for offline processing but took 30 seconds to process a typical music file with my 8192-sample kernels.
+That's fine for batch processing, but useless for real-time applications where latency needs to be under 20ms.

-## Step by step convolution
+The overlap save method promised to solve this performance problem by using frequency domain convolution with smart block processing.
+But despite searching through academic papers and online resources, I couldn't find an explanation that clicked with my developer brain.
+Most materials were either too mathematical or too abstract.

-Whenever I'm trying to learn something new or understand something hard I usually start by procrastanating.
-Maybe there are some YT videos I can watch for a while instead of getting started.
-Then, a few hours later, I fianlly convince myself to get started by taking the smallest possible step.
-What's the least I can do?
+This post is my attempt to explain overlap save the way I wish someone had explained it to me: through working code, step-by-step implementation, and practical examples.
+We'll build up from time domain convolution, refactor it into frequency domain approaches, and finally implement overlap save - all while maintaining test coverage to verify our results.

-### Known values
+## Starting Simple: Time Domain Convolution

-I might not know much about convolution, but I think I remember that if you convolve any signal with an impulse then you just get the signal back.
-I can make it even easier by just convolving two impulses together.
+Whenever I'm trying to learn something complex, I start with the smallest possible step.
+For convolution, that means working with impulses - if you convolve any signal with an impulse, you just get the signal back.

-Let's start with the Apache Commons implementation of time domain convolution.
+Let's begin with Apache Commons' time domain implementation as our reference:

 ```java
 public class ApacheAdapter implements Convolution {